dunk7/Voronyz/README.md

 2. Connect your repository to Netlify
 3. Deploy - it will work out of the box with demo data!

+The app uses static export, so all features work client-side with localStorage for cart persistence.

 ## Deployment

 This project is configured for deployment on Netlify.
 The Next.js app is located in the `web/` folder, and the `netlify.toml` file in the root configures Netlify to build from that directory.